-Prior to the reverse recapitalization and the private placement (and since the consummation thereof through March 31, 2012), we had not granted or issued any stock-based compensation.
+Prior to the reverse recapitalization and the private placement and since the consummation thereof through the quarter ended March 31, 2012, we had not granted or issued any stock-based compensation.
 Accordingly, we had not recognized any stock-based compensation expense.
-We are considering adopting an equity compensation plan and making awards under such a plan to our directors, officers and other employees and possibly to consultants.
-As a result, to the extent relevant, we may incur non-cash, stock-based compensation expenses in future periods.
+During the three months ended June 30, 2012, we adopted an equity-based compensation plan, and we granted stock appreciation rights to one of our key employees.
+As a result, we have incurred and will continue to incur non-cash, stock-based compensation expenses in future periods.
+See Note 12, "2012 Incentive compensation plan," to our unaudited condensed consolidated financial statements in this Form 10-Q for further description of the plan and SAR.